stormpython/insightfl/README.md

 ![Home Page](https://dl.dropboxusercontent.com/u/30620269/insightfl.png)

 That's it!
-You are ready to start coding your project.
+You are ready to start building your web application.

 ### Application Structure
 #### Philosophy